 Concerns about privacy feature high on the EP agenda this week.
 On Monday evening, the civil liberties committee voted to strengthen EU data protection rules and to demand heavier fines for non-compliance.
 On Wednesday, the Parliament will have to take a stand on whether the EU-US agreement on the transfer of data handled by the SWIFT payment network should be suspended following allegations of internet surveillance by US authorities.

 The US should come clean over allegations that is has been spying on the EU and its people, the majority of political groups said in a debate on Prism on 3 July.
-However, they disagreed on whether the revelations should affect negotiations for a transatlantic free trade agreement.
-Some MEPs stressed the need for facts before judging and pointed out that surveillance was necessary to safeguard people's security.
-There is also an urgent need to beef up EU data protection rules, most agreed.

 Are allegations of the NSA misusing SWIFT banking data true and if so, should this lead to cooperation on terrorism being suspended?
 These are the questions dealt with during the third hearing of the civil liberties committee's inquiry into the electronic mass surveillance of Europeans on 24 September.
 If the SWIFT allegations are proved true, it could have consequences for the EU-US Terrorist Finance Tracking (TFTP) programme, which aims to detect terrorist plots and the people involved.